0just0/comma-placement/README.md

 ## Idea

 This problem can be approached as a token classification task.
-The idea is to train a transformer model on some text pairs using any relevant dataset from open-source(Wikitext?), remove commas from training examples and keep them for targets.
+The idea is to train a transformer model on some text pairs using any relevant dataset from open-source(Wikitext?), remove commas from training examples and annotate the samples for tokens that should have a comma after them.

 ## Data